 - Employers should still opt for voice calls or video conferences instead of business trips.

 - Employers must restrict access to common areas such as canteens, relaxation areas, coffee rooms and smoking areas.
-The number of people who can have access to such areas must be limited and a "security distance" of at least 1 meter must be ensured among people standing in the same room.
+The number of people who can have access to such areas must be limited and a "security distance" of at least one metre must be ensured among people standing in the same room.
 In addition, people must wear face masks.

 - Employers must notify the Health Authority of any data or information they have become aware of in relation to persons possibly infected, to allow the Health Authority to investigate potential spread of the virus.
 If an employee was infected, the offices must be sanitized.

 In addition to the above, all employers have health and safety obligations to keep employees informed of health risks that may arise in carrying out their duties and to ensure that working practices do not create undue risks to employees.